The man who crowned Charlemagne

 Conclusion

-Using today’s silver market, Jesus’ 30 shekels equals about $800.
-St Joan of Arc’s ransom equals roughly $1.1 million dollars.
-A modern abortion costs around $1000.
-Some believe each life's worth can be reduced to a transaction.
+Some believe a life's worth can be reduced to a transaction.
 Correction, we are temples of the Holy Spirit.
-IMO, I believe He dwells in our blood and DNA.
+St Catherine of Siena believed He dwells in the blood.
+IDK if that is all.
+He might also be in our DNA (see link for scientific rationale).
+Regardless, our bodies don't matter.
 Every soul's worth measures beyond human logic.
 Worth is not measured in metal or human paper but in the ineffable God who created us.

 A Soul's Worth